What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 ODM vs. OEM product development time

-Since each method has a different degree of work, the time it takes to make a product once the designs are ready varies greatly.
+Since each method requires a different level of work, the time it takes to produce a product once the designs are ready varies significantly.

 ODM – 1 to 4 weeks